limaagabriel/limaagabriel/README.md

 My name is **Gabriel**, and I am a **computer engineer** with a focus on problem-solving mainly with **machine learning** and **software development**.

-I have a bachelor's degree in computer engineering at the University of Pernambuco (UPE) since 2018.
-I'm currently finishing my master's degree also in computer engineering at UPE with a focus on computational intelligence.
+I have a master's degree in computer engineering at the University of Pernambuco (UPE) with focus on computational intelligence since 2020.
+I also have a bachelor's degree in computer engineering at UPE since 2018.
 My main areas of interest are bio-inspired algorithms, including swarm intelligence techniques and neural networks.
 Also, I'm currently reading a lot about network science and graph theory.

 At the software engineering perspective, I'm a practical developer with solid object-oriented programming concepts and an enthusiast of the functional programming paradigm.
 I have experience working with web development in agile and remote teams.